 .eu registration changes and Brexit

-Once negotiations are complete and dates are determined, any currently registered .eu domain name with an existing .uk registrant contact address will be deactivated.
-The domain name will remain in your account until a future date subject to ongoing negotiations, or the domain expiration date.
-Upon reaching the expiration date or that future date, the domain will be removed from your account.
-Prior to this deadline, you can reactivate your domain name by updating your domain registrant contact information to a valid European Union address that is not in the UK.
-Dates are subject to change, as Brexit negotiations are currently ongoing.
+Per the EURid Brexit notice, any currently registered .eu domain name with an existing United Kingdom registrant contact address was deactivated on January 1, 2021.
+The domain will remain in your account until the domain expiration date.
+Upon reaching the expiration date, the domain will be removed from your account.
+Prior to expiration, you can reactivate your domain name by requesting your domain registrant contact information be updated to a valid European Union address that is not in the UK.

 What are my options?

-- If you have a valid address in the European Union that is not in the UK — you can update your domain registrant contact to keep the domain valid.
+- If you have a valid address in the European Union that is not in the UK — you can request to have your domain registrant contact updated to keep the domain valid.
 Please note that you must use a valid registrant contact address according to valid ICANN guidelines.
+To make a request to have your domain contact information updated, please contact our GoDaddy Guides for help.

-- If you do not have a valid address — at a future date subject to ongoing negotiations, your domain name will be deactivated and removed from your account.
+- If you do not have a valid address — on December 31, 2020, your domain name will have been deactivated and removed from your account.
 You can register a different domain name, such as .uk and .co.uk domains.

 If you decide to register a different domain, you will need to update your services with us to use the domain.
 Below is a list of help articles for changing domains on the different services with us.
 If you have a custom-built website, you may need to update your website links and URLs to use the new domain.